-Parameters Meaning Read only the last Activate display of only the last n messages.
-You also specify the number of messages to be displayed.
-Automatic refresh interval (sec) Select the checkbox to enable cyclic refresh.
-Enter the cycle time in seconds in which a cyclic refresh is performed.
-The label of the button ("Refresh"/"Start"/"Stop") changes depending on status.
+Parameters Meaning Read only the last lisplay of only the last n messages.
+You ify the number of messages to be .
+Automatic refresh interval (sec) Enter the refresh is e checkbox to enable cyclic refresh. cycle time in seconds in which a cyclic performed.
+The label of the button "/"Start"/"Stop") changes depending on Source Select the source of the diagnostic messages.
+The drop-down list depends on the user who is logged in. user Default diagnostic messages only admin Default diagnostic messages and all log files in the folder /var/log/